Skip to main content

 Man-in-the-middle attack

-A type of attack where an adversary intercepts communications sent between you and your intended recipient, then sends them on after interception, so that neither you nor the recipient know there is a “man (or machine) in the middle.”
-Men-in-the-middle can spy on communications or even insert false or misleading messages into your communications.
+Also called a “machine-in-the-middle attack,” this refers to a type of attack where an adversary intercepts communications sent between you and your intended recipient, then sends them on after interception, so that neither you nor the recipient know there is a “man in the middle” Men-in-the-middle can spy on communications or even insert false or misleading messages into your communications.
 Security-focused internet communications software needs to defend against the man-in-the-middle attack to be safe against adversaries who have control of any part of the Internet between two communicators.

 Wear leveling